 Flying High...
 Air India!

 Air India, my flight almost didn't take off to its final destination due to a breakdown with ATC with Uzbekistan.
 With its original departure pushed forwards twenty-four little hours compared to the original date, it felt like one almighty miracle to finally touch down at Birmingham Airport.
 Bollywood movies, curried stews and chilled crew!
 Air India, just take me back home!

-After spending seven days in India it was time to board my flight that would take me to my home airport, Birmingham doesn't have many direct flights so this connection had to be made to make a surprise Christmas.
-Catching the stomach bug known to all other stomach bugs I donned by best Indian suit from Chandni Chowk.
+After spending seven days in India it was time to board my flight that would take me to my home airport, Birmingham.
+It is not secret that BHX doesn't have many long haul direct flights.
+That specific connection had to be made to make a surprise Christmas!
+Catching the stomach bug known that rivalled all other stomach bugs that I had ever had before that point I donned by best Indian suit from Chandni Chowk.
 I wasn't playing when I was told to get flight confirmation from the Air India desk because my Chinese phone had no signal to allow me access to the terminal building at New Delhi Airport, not the fault of the airline but with the way I was feeling it wasn't something I wanted to deal with in that moment.
 Having previously worked for a British airline that served a lot of New Delhi connectors, I was hopeful that my slightly overweight suitcase would be accepted without any issues.
-With my passport and boarding card in-hand, I was stamped out of the country as my luggage was on its way!
+With a shake of the head by the check-in personnel it was accepted blindly.
+With my passport and boarding cards, I moved on!